 The Sounder south line capital improvement program will help meet growing demand for service by increasing system capacity and enhancing service.
-This program will include additional parking and accessibility elements and expanded platforms to accommodate trains up to 10 cars in length, allowing Sound Transit to run longer trains and carry more riders.
+This program will include additional parking and accessibility elements and expanding platforms to accommodate trains up to 10 cars in length, allowing

+Sound Transit to run longer trains and carry more riders.
 In addition, track and signal upgrades and other related infrastructure will provide additional capacity.
-Sound Transit 3 also includes funding for additional parking and accessibility elements for the Sounder north line.
+There is also funding for additional parking and accessibility elements for North Sounder.